gopal131072/Reddit-Wall/README.md

 2. wget to download the images.
 You can get it from your appropriate package manager.

 ## Instructions
-1. Clone this repo you need to pictures to be.
+1. Clone this repo where you need to pictures to be.
 2. Edit the subreddit in redditwall.py
 3. Run redditwall.py